This is typical of the part of Fallsburg I've been working in for the past year. Roads and driveways often sit directly on top of the bedrock stone.

 During this time, I began to think about what should be made with the stuff, and wondered if it was food safe.
-Research into the chemical elements in the Marcellus revealed that it is a black shale.
-This was not Marcellus.
+As I researched the chemical elements in Marcellus shale, I learned that it is a black shale.
+This material was not Marcellus.

 Now I know how to make clay from Catskill Red Shale...not exactly what I thought I was doing, but I'll take it.

 The next challenge was to find Marcellus shale.